start portlet menu bar

 Having the right amount of health and disability insurance coverage is an important part of your personal finances.
 If you have a family or other people who depend on you, life insurance may make sense for you, too.
 Think about these protections when you are making your plan.

-6. Save for a down payment
+6. Save for a Down Payment

 It is possible to buy a house with a small down payment.
 If you qualify for an FHA loan, you may be able to buy a home with a down payment as low as 3.5%.
 If you qualify for a VA or USDA loan, you might not need a down payment at all.